-I’ve been writing and re-writing this personal account of our time spent on Cape Breton Island and have come to a simple conclusion: there are no words to accurately convey the majesty of this landscape.
+I’ve been writing and re-writing this personal account of our time spent on Cape Breton Island and have come to a simple conclusion: there are no words to accurately convey the magnificence of this landscape.

 After spending three harrowing days at scorching White Rocks, drowning our moods in Tatamagouche taco heaven, and successfully having our ears talked clean off by a prospector in Cape Jack, we crossed the Canso Causeway.

 We wove through oddly-placed mountains visiting the Glenora Inn & Distillery and The Rankin Sisters’ Red Shoe Pub, waiting for the landscape to become flatter and moor-like… these are the highlands after all…??

 You can look through as many pictures as will dizzy you, read every article and every Lonely Planet tome, but nothing will quite properly ready your expectations of the Cabot Trail.
 It’s nothing like you think it will be.
 Imagine our surprise when we crested our first strangely steep hill only to meet sheer towering rock rising straight up out of the sea, daintily supporting at their peaks an impossibly winding highway straight out of a Dr. Seuss tale.
 One puzzles at how the way was paved.